 Here, you’ll need images in many aspects of your brand, from your website and social media activities to (potentially) your logo and content-marketing initiatives.
-This part of the guide aims to educate anyone who works on your brand’s marketing what sorts of photography is appropriate for your brand and what compliments it.
+This part of the guide aims to educate anyone who works on your brand’s marketing on what sorts of photography is appropriate for your brand and what compliments it.
 It’s also good to show examples of the type of images you don’t like.

-This section will include: photography styles, lighting, composition, color hues, etc.
+This section will include photography styles, lighting, composition, color hues, etc.

-This section will include: Icons that support your products, your programs, your USP, your explainers, your instructions etc.
+This section will include Icons that support your products, your programs, your USP, your explainers, your instructions, etc.